qutip/qutip/doc/guide/dynamics/dynamics-stochastic.rst

 Additionally, homodyne and heterodyne detections can be easily simulated by passing the arguments ``method='homodyne'`` or ``method='heterodyne'`` to :func:`qutip.ssesolve`.

-For more examples, see this `notebook <https://nbviewer.ipython.org/github/qutip/qutip-notebooks/blob/master/development/development-ssesolve-tests.ipynb>`_.
+Examples of how to solve the stochastic Schrodinger equation using QuTiP can be found in this `development notebook <https://nbviewer.ipython.org/github/qutip/qutip-notebooks/blob/master/development/development-ssesolve-tests.ipynb>`_.

 Stochastic Master Equation
 ==========================